google/flatbuffers/docs/source/PythonUsage.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also construct these buffers in Python using the functions found
-in the generated code, and the FlatBufferBuilder class:
+in the generated code, and the Builder class:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.py}
     builder = flatbuffers.Builder(0)